Yskra/docs/en/guide/plugins/publish.md

 # Publishing a Plugin {#publish}

-The final `.js` file can be published anywhere, for example: on Github Pages.
+The final `.js` file can be published anywhere, for example GitHub/Cloudflare pages

 You can also create a [repository](../../reference/plugin-repository) with all your plugins to easily distribute them among users.